DIYEmbeddedSystems/WebsocketController/README.md

 ### Code
 The ESP8266 runs the WebsocketControl.ino Arduino sketch.
 In brief, this sketch runs the following tasks in parallel (cooperative, run-to-completion scheduling):
 - connect to Wifi access point; if no AP found, open a new closed-network access point
-- accept and handle OTA update requests;
+- accept and handle OTA (over-the-air) firmware update requests;
-- upon HTTP request, serve webpage and other files from SPI flash;
+- upon HTTP request, serve the webpage and other files from SPI flash file system;
-- accept incoming websocket connections; while a connection is up:
+- accept incoming websocket connections; then while a connection is up:
     + periodically report current robot state (telemetry);
-    + whenever a telecommand is received, parse command message, update accordingly robot commanded state;
+    + whenever a telecommand is received, parse command message, and update accordingly the robot commanded state;
-- update control loops, and command actuators accordingly.
+- update actuator control loops, and command actuators accordingly.

 #### SlowServo library
 Fast servo movements at certain joints may cause a large torque which would certainly damage the somehow weak gears & motors.
-Moreover, if collision avoidance or range limits are not well implemented (especially during the debugging phase), collisions may occur and cause similar damage.
-For this reason, I have implemented a SlowServo library: a library for controlling a servo via a classic PWM interface, but with additional open-loop control that limits its range of motion and angular speed.
+Moreover, if collision avoidance or range limits are not well implemented (which is likely during the debugging phase), collisions may occur and cause mechanical damage.
+Moreover, high speed/high torque movements cause current surges, and may cause brown-outs or battery current limit protections.
+For these reasons, I have implemented a "slow servo" library: a library for controlling a servo via a classic PWM interface, but with additional open-loop control that limits its range of motion and angular speed.

 ### Data
 The SPI flash on the Wemos board stores the (compiled) Arduino sketch, as well as several data files (version controlled in the data/ folder).
+Larger files are compressed with gz, in order to spare both flash space (currently nearly 1MB is used) and UI load time.
+Your browser transparently unzips the files for you.
 Use the ESP8266FS tool (https://www.instructables.com/id/Using-ESP8266-SPIFFS/) to upload these files to the Wemos' SPI flash.

 Content of these files is detailed in the next chapter.